Oaik/Online-Book-Store/README.md

 make sure that mongo is running, in case you don't know wheather your database is running or not follow this instruction for <a href="https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows">winodw</a> or <a href="https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#start-mongodb">linux</a>

 ### installing dependices
-which can be easily done using `npm`
+which can be easily done using `npm` *if you installed node, npm will be installed*
 ```console
 $ npm install
 ```